 - If you are walking your children to the school door, please park in the preschool parking lot in the middle of the lot.
-(Not along building or fence) - Use the crosswalk by the fence.

-- Preschool students need to be walked to the door by a staff member, parent, or other adult. - Be careful to not block the driveways of neighbors. - Avoid walking on the grass or through yards.
+(Not along building or fence) - Use cross walk by fence. - Preschool students need to be walked to the door by a staff member, parent, or other adult. - Be careful to not block driveways of neighbors. - Avoid walking on the grass or through yards. - Be sure to make contact with a staff member and make a hand-to-hand transition to ensure the child's safety.